- The Best AR Twist Rate for most barrels is 1:7

 Many AR-15 shooters wonder why barrels have so many different twist rates and if twist rate really matters all that much.
-The reason barrels have different rates of twists is simply because different bullets perform best when given a specific rate of spin in flight.
-However, asking for advice about twist rates is like asking advice about the best deer hunting caliber.
+The reason barrels have different rates of twist is that different bullets perform best at specific rates of spin in flight.
+However, asking for advice on twist rates is like asking for advice on the best deer-hunting caliber.
 Everyone has an opinion, and not all opinions are created equal.

-Knowing that firing a bullet down a barrel with a twist rate not optimized won't send the slug into space, but it can affect accuracy.
-For a home-defense gun where you will be firing, heaven forbid, at close range, the barrel twist rate won't make enough of a difference for the home intruder to notice.
-However, barrel twist rate can make a significant difference with long-distance shooting.
+Firing a bullet down a barrel with a twist rate not optimized for that load won't send the slug into space, but it can affect accuracy.
+For a home-defense gun where you will be firing at close range, the AR barrel twist rate won't make enough of a difference for the home intruder to notice.
+However, barrel twist rate can make a significant difference in long-distance shooting.

-What Are Barrel Twist Rates, And How Does It Work?
+What Are AR-15 Barrel Twist Rates, And How Do They Work?

 Is It Safe To Fire The Wrong Bullet Weight For Your Twist Rate?

 While it is perfectly safe to fire any weight bullet of the proper caliber in any barrel with any twist rate, accuracy may be affected.
 The operative word here is "may."
 It is an all-too-common misconception that a barrel's rate of twist is tied directly to bullet weight.
-While, like all fallacies, there is a grain of truth to this misconception, the rate of twist needed to stabilize a bullet in flight is more a factor of the length of the projectile than weight.
+Like all fallacies, there is a grain of truth to this misconception.
+The rate of twist needed to stabilize a bullet in flight is more a factor of the length of the projectile than weight.

 Bullet Length And Bullet Weight

-It is such a hard thing for many shooters to accept that bullet weight is not directly tied to the best AR-15 twist rate that the topic may be responsible for a few bar fights.
-Alcohol aside, it's just a simple matter of physics, and it is the length of the bullet, not simply the slug's weight, that determines the best barrel twist rate.
-However, and here is where the confusion sets in; the longer a slug is, the heavier it will typically be.
+It is such a hard thing for many shooters to accept that bullet weight is not directly tied to the best AR-15 twist rate, that the topic may be responsible for a few bar fights.
+Alcohol aside, it's just a simple matter of physics.
+It is the length of the bullet, not simply the slug's weight, that determines the best AR barrel twist rate.
+However, the longer a slug is, the heavier it will typically be.

-This general rule of thumb about weight is sometimes skewed slightly by new lead-free types of bullets made from copper, zinc, or lightweight alloys that have to be made longer in order to achieve a specific weight in grains as compare to its lead-core counterparts.
-So again, the longer the bullet is, irrelevant of weight, the faster twist rate it will require for optimum stability and accuracy.
+This general rule of thumb about weight is sometimes slightly skewed by new lead-free bullets made from copper, zinc, or lightweight alloys, which must be longer to achieve a specific weight in grains compared to their lead-core counterparts.
+So again, the longer the bullet is, regardless of weight, the faster the twist rate it will require for optimum stability and accuracy.

 Now, What Exactly Do The Barrel Twist Numbers Mean?

-Since we can't always measure the length of the bullet, what is the general rule of thumb for the below twist rates?
-Now that the barrel twist-rate numbers have been demystified, it can be deduced that the smaller, or lower, the twist rate of a barrel is, the faster the bullet will spin.
-Pop quiz: Why?
-Okay, times up.
-Because the bullet will spin more times per inch as it travels down the barrel.
-The general rule of thumb is a spin rate that is faster than necessary can be used for a given bullet.
+Since we can't always measure the length of the bullet, the general rule of thumb is that a spin rate that is faster than necessary can be used for a given bullet.
 However, a twist rate that is too slow will cause a loss of stability and accuracy.

-Most website will display the twist rate in the product description.
+Most websites will display the twist rate in the product description.
 Example: Ballistic Advantage AR-15 Barrel

 1:12 Twist

-This is a slow and relatively uncommon AR-15 twist rate.
-These are popular with shooters who want to duplicate the M16-A1 and work best in 20-inch length barrels with 62-grain projectiles.
+This is a slow and relatively uncommon AR barrel twist rate.
+These are popular with shooters who want to duplicate the M16A1 and work best in 20-inch length barrels with 62-grain projectiles.

 1:9 Twist